coffeeandc0d3/pseudo-border-color-margins/README.md

 [Modify Keybindings]

-See top of the 'rc.xml' to find keybinding section.
-Of course these can be overriden to your liking as long as the margin code is kept :)
+See top of the 'rc.xml' to find a Ctrl + F term to jump to the keybinding section.
+Of course these can be overriden to your liking, just be aware you could delete the 'margin' code.

 [Overview]